floriov/CV/README.md

 As a Makers Graduate, I am looking forward to the new challenge of developing my craft, building meaningful products and solving interesting problems each day.
 I am excited to bring my passion and curiosity to a team that I can learn from and grow with.

-Please find my CV here: [Vanessa Florio CV](https://github.com/floriov/CV/files/8252591/Vanessa_Florio.CV.2022.pdf)
+**Please find my CV here:** [Vanessa Florio CV](https://github.com/floriov/CV/files/8252591/Vanessa_Florio.CV.2022.pdf)

+**Tech Skills** : Ruby, Rails, JavaScript, React, MongoDB, PostgreSQL, Node.js, Express, HTML, CSS, Bootstrap, Heroku, Github Actions (CI/CD)

 ## Projects